01-edu/public/subjects/mobile-dev/chess/audit/README.md

 ###### Does the app have all the UI screens requested?

-###### Does the app have a multiplayer mode for real-time matches which enables players to challenge and play against other?
+###### Does the app have a multiplayer mode for real-time matches which enables players to challenge and play against each other??

 ###### Can players invite each other to a game or join a public game?